SkiFire13/master-thesis/chapters/background.typ

 //  - minimal set of moves not always possible
 //  - symbolic moves

+// Selection
+// Selections are equivalent (no proof)
+// Symbolic moves
+// Symbolic moves are representation of all possible moves
+// Symbolic moves are a selection

 In practice it's not feasible to consider all the possible edges for player 0.
 We can however observe that many of them are useless.
 For every $X$ and $Y$ such that $join X sub join Y$ we'll have $b sub f_i(join X) sub f_i (sub Y)$.
 This in turn will give player 1 strictly more moves, which intuitively is never better for player 0.
 Thus all those moves can be excluded.
 In practice considering the minimal set of moves for player 0 is not feasible, but we can reasonably approximate it in a compact way using symbolic moves.

 // TODO: ref to symbolic moves paper